-THIS EVENT HAS NOW PAST.
+THIS EVENT HAS NOW PASSED.
 Videos and photos from the event will be available in the coming weeks.

 What is TEDxSydney: